jrudydev/slack-match-bot/README.md

 ## Setup
 1. Create a Slack team (skip this step if you already have a team in mind).
-2. Login and add a custom integration to configure a bot named matchbot.
+2. Log in and add a custom integration to configure a bot named matchbot.
 3. Invite matchbot to the team.
 4. Create a channel for the tournament.
 5. Invite matchbot and more friends to the channel.